Frequently Asked Questions

 I would like to report a range safety concern.

-Contact the executive or the Rifle and Pistol Range Chairperson to voice your concern.
-If it involves a fellow member or guest, identification of the individual and a description of the problem is crucial.
-There is a Report An Incident link on the Nav bar of the club website for your use.
+There is a Report An Incident link on the Navigation bar of the club website for your use.
 Your report will go to the appropriate Director on the club Executive And will be dealt with.

 I have a Range usage question.

-Refer to the Range Operating Rules and Safety Instructions or contact the Rifle and Pistol Range or Trap Chairperson.
+Refer to the Range Operating Rules and Safety Instructions or contact appropriate Committee Chair.
+Any member of the Board should be able to help you.

 As a member, can I bring a guest?